Cars

 “Taxi cabs and busy streets”

-“Watching you from the passenger side”
+“I watched you laughin' from the passenger side”

-“You're in the car on the way to the movies”
+“You're in the car, on the way to the movies”

 “He puts papers in his briefcase and drives away”

-“There's a glow off the pavement, you walk me to the car”
+“There's a glow off the pavement You walk me to the car”

-“I remember you drivin' to my house in the middle of the night”
+“Oh, I remember you driving to my house In the middle of the night”

 “Just a boy in a Chevy truck”

-“Two a.m., ridin' in your truck”
+“2 A.M. riding in your truck”